 Report a Sighting arrow-right

 Eradicating stoats means not just reducing their numbers but removing every last one, returning the islands to their natural stoat-free status.
-Eradications have two phases:
+Thanks to a huge community effort, a stoat-free Orkney is possible and within reach.
+To achive total eradication, we are working through three phases:

-As the project has progressed, this method has evolved to incorporate 'response trapping'.
-This means identifying stoat hotspots through public sightings and the indications of the project’s stoat detection dogs, and then deploying traps based on this information.
+As the project has progressed, this phase has evolved to incorporate intense 'response trapping'.
+This means identifying stoat hotspots through public sightings, dog searches, and monitoring equipmentand.
+Using this information, we're creating a smarter network of traps that put more pressure on the shrinking stoat population.

-The mop-up phase is when the last remaining stoats still need to be found before the eradication is a success.
-Reports of sightings will be particularly important during this phase.
+During this phase, we place more resources into removing the final stoats from Orkney.
+Reports of stoat ightings will be particularly important during this phase.
 'Response trapping' will continue and expand as we make the final push towards a stoat free Orkney.

 The team